 The Mountain EbA project in Bhutan is led by the Watershed Management Division of the Forest Department, Ministry of Agriculture and Forests, with support and facilitation from IUCN and contributions from other relevant authorities in the Royal Government of Bhutan, as well as with national NGOs and academics.

 –Ministry of Agriculture and Forests, Royal Gov’t of Bhutan

 –National Non-Governmental Organizations

-For more about the Scaling Up Mountain EbA projects in Bhutan: contact Raphaël Glémet, International Union for Conservation of Nature (IUCN) – Asia Regional Office
+For more about the Scaling Up Mountain EbA project in Bhutan: contact Raphaël Glémet, IUCN-Asia Regional Office